davidasrocha/nodejs-consumer-queue-scheduler/README.md

 This project is part of my studies to learn about Process, Concurrency and Schedulers.

-Initially this version can launch 1 worker process for each queue, where there are 1 event loop for each worker process.
+Initially this version can launch 1 worker process for each queue, and there are 1 event loop for each worker process.

 ### Architecture